Lionhead Studios: Early years

 Word about Lionhead began spreading quickly.
 Within the first month, companies including Sega, Nintendo, Eidos, GTI, and Lego had arranged meetings.
 One day, "a major Japanese console manufacturer" had come to present plans for a "next generation console", but by then, Lionhead's first game had already been committed.

 By the end of July, Lionhead had signed a one-game contract with Electronic Arts.
 The studio was initially run out of Molyneux's mansion in Elstead, before relocating to the University of Surrey Research Park in 1998.
 According to Jackson, it was "a mere stone's throw from Bullfrog's old lily pad on the very same estate".
 For the staff who had come from Bullfrog, it was "a little like coming home".
 Six companies were competing for a space, and Lionhead won due to Molyneux and Bullfrog's reputation.

 Lionhead had originally intended to make their first public appearance at the E3 trade show in May 1997.
 This was cancelled at the last minute because there was not yet any deal with Electronic Arts, and there was the possibility of not being able to discuss Lionhead.
 The debut was made in September at the European Computer Trade Show instead.
 According to Jackson, "Everyone" was interested in Lionhead: journalists from many major European magazines frequently turned up at Lionhead's suite.

-By August 1998, after a placing a job advertisement in Edge which received over 100 applications, Russell Shaw had been hired as Head of Music.
+By August 1998, after the studio placed a job advertisement in Edge which received over 100 applications, Russell Shaw had been hired as Head of Music.
 Lionhead's first title was Black & White, which was published by Electronic Arts under terms of Molyneux's severance package from departing Bullfrog.
 It was released in 2001 to widespread critical acclaim.
-It won BAFTA awards for Interactivity and Moving Images in 2001, and AIAS awards for Computer Innovation and Computer Game of the Year the following year.
+It won BAFTA Awards for Interactivity and Moving Images in 2001, and Academy of Interactive Arts & Sciences awards for Computer Innovation and Computer Game of the Year the following year.
 An expansion pack Black & White: Creature Isle, was released the following year.
 In Lionhead's early years, Jackson wrote columns about the company and the development of Black & White for magazines such as PC Zone and Génération 4.
 The articles were also published on Lionhead's website.

 According to Eurogamer, Lionhead "was a continuation of the culture and development ethic of Bullfrog", which included the playing of pranks.
 One such prank was one "that would go down in Lionhead history".
 It involved a visit from the Mayor of Guildford during the development of Black & White: Healey had inserted a couple of wires into a woollen glove with the other ends put into a floppy drive.
 Molyneux was forced to explain to the Mayor how the game's on-screen hand was controlled by the glove (which Healey was wearing), when it was actually being controlled by a mouse with Healey's other hand, which were hidden.
 The Mayor fell for the trick.